Lake Seymour, Vermont, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Seymour cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Breathtaking autumns and vibrant springs await visitors and residents of Lake Seymour, also known as Seymour Lake.
 Located in Vermont’s Northeast Kingdom, with 1,769 surface acres of water, Lake Seymour is the second largest lake entirely within the borders of Vermont.
 Seymour Lake is nestled in Orleans County in the town of Morgan, original home to the beautiful Morgan Horses.
 The Town of Morgan was chartered in 1780 by the Republic of Vermont to 64 Grantees under the name Caldersburgh.
 In 1801, it was changed to Morgan in honor of John Morgan who was one of the original owners of the land.
 When the Town of Morgan was surveyed by General Whitelaw, he gave Seymour Lake its name after Israel Seymour, one of Morgan’s grantees.
 A dam was built on the natural lake in 1928 to provide hydroelectric power, and is owned by Citizens Utilities Company.
 Lake Seymour is fed by two streams, outflows of Mud Pond and Sucker Brook.
 It drains into Echo Pond, which then empties into the Clyde River.